KaiiMenai/pands-project/analysis.md

 | Iris-versicolor |   3 |   0 |  47 |
 | Iris-virginica  |  36 |   0 |  14 |

-From the table above, it can be seen that the K-means clustering algorithm was able to separate the three species of iris flowers.
+From the table above, it can be seen that the K-means clustering algorithm was able to separate the three species of Iris flowers.
 The algorithm correctly classified 50 samples of Setosa, 47 samples of
 Versicolor, and 36 samples of Virginica.
 There were some misclassifications, with 14 samples of Verginica grouped with Versicolor (Cluster 2) and 3 samples of Versicolor grouped with Virginica (Cluster 0).

 ## Linear Regression

-A linear regression model was fitted to the iris dataset.
+A linear regression model was fitted to the Iris dataset.
 The data was initially split into sepal feature and petal feature data.

 ### Linear Regression for Sepal Length vs Sepal Width

 ![Linear Regression for Sepal Length vs Sepal Width](lrm_sepal_length_vs_width.png)

 The sepal length vs sepal width plot displays a single regression line fitted across all data points.
-This plot displays the relationship between sepal length and sepal width for the iris flower species, Setosa
+This plot displays the relationship between sepal length and sepal width for the Iris flower species, Setosa
 (in blue), Versicolor (in orange), and Virginica (in green).

 The line shows the linear relationship between the length and width of the sepal features.
 Due to the near 'flat' elevation of the regression line a weak relationship between the features is observed.
 In the